 204 4.
-Environmental Consequences 4.3 Impacts on Global Climate Change GHG Emissions from Past, Present, and Reasonably Foreseeable Future Actions The emission of GHGs from other projects in the cumulative scenario is described and analyzed in Section 4.3.4 of the PSPP PA/FEIS (4.3-13).
+Environmental Consequences 4.3 Impacts on Global Climate Change Greenhouse Gas Emissions from Past, Present, and Reasonably Foreseeable Future Actions The emission of greenhouse gases from other projects in the cumulative scenario is described and analyzed in Section 4.3.4 of the Palen Solar Power Project PA/FEIS (4.3-13).
 This discussion is valid and has not been supplemented.
-Environmental Consequences of Climate Change No sufficient data or scientific method currently is available to precisely evaluate how the emissions from an individual project, such as the PSEGS, would contribute to global climate change.
-Therefore, based on available regional and global information, the overall cumulative environmental consequences of climate change, as relevant to the PSEGS, are the same as those discussed in PSPP PA/FEIS Section 4.3.4 (pp. 4.3-13, 4.3-14).
+Environmental Consequences of Climate Change No sufficient data or scientific method currently is available to precisely evaluate how the emissions from an individual project, such as the Palen Solar Electric Generating System, would contribute to global climate change.
+Therefore, based on available regional and global information, the overall cumulative environmental consequences of climate change, as relevant to the Palen Solar Electric Generating System, are the same as those discussed in Palen Solar Power Project PA/FEIS Section 4.3.4 (pp. 4.3-13, 4.3-14).
 4.3.4 Summary of the Project-Specific Mitigation Measures None recommended.
 4.3.5 Residual Impacts after Mitigation Measures Were Implemented Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.

-4.3.6 Unavoidable Adverse Impacts There would be no unavoidable adverse climate change or GHG-related impacts associated with the PSEGS.
-Palen Solar Electric Generating System Draft SEIS 4.3-7 July 2013
+4.3.6 Unavoidable Adverse Impacts There would be no unavoidable adverse climate change or GHG-related impacts associated with the Palen Solar Electric Generating System (PSEGS).
+Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement (SEIS) 4.3-7 July 2013

 205 4.
 Environmental Consequences 4.3 Impacts on Global Climate Change This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 4.3-8 July 2013